chansey97/qi-circuit/qi-circuit-examples/ode-1st.md

 ![image-20231218064717141](figures/image-20231218064717141.png)

-On the surface, this diagram looks very different from the previous (it has only outputs but no inputs), yet it still has an equivalent circuit that is compatible with Qi-circuit.
+Translate the diagram to an equivalent circuit.

 step-1